 In 2014, filmmaker Austin McKinley (my good friend and Sarasota resident) brought Caster’s story to the big screen with his motion-picture adaptation.
 As the short film traveled the festival circuit, a whole new audience was introduced to our favorite TMI blogger and his epic story of love, loss, and office drama.

 Today, in celebration of fifteen years since Caster posted his first horrendous HR Julie poem, I’m proud to release a revised and expanded edition of his story.
 The comments written by Caster’s actual followers have been remixed and reimagined as a Greek chorus of five fictional bloggers.
-Because let’s be honest, nobody wants to be reminded of the stupid shit they wrote on somebody’s LiveJournal a decade and a half ago.
+Because let’s be honest, nobody wants to be reminded of the stupid crap they wrote on somebody’s LiveJournal a decade and a half ago.
 Original followers, you’re welcome.